Winners and Losers from College Football Bowl Season

 They capped a 11-2 season with their ninth consecutive victory in a rousing 70-14 win over the Cougars in the Armed Forces Bowl.
 This team took College Football Playoff participant Oklahoma to the brink by minimizing Sooners possessions in a 28-21 overtime loss.

-But everything went right in the bowl game, as Army accumulated 507 rushing yards and eight scores on the ground in the win.
+Everything went right in the bowl game, as Army accumulated 507 rushing yards and eight scores on the ground in the win.

 Malzahn music